meza/minecraft-mod-manager/README.md

 Due to the Minecraft modding community's lack of consistent versioning, the "newness" of a mod is defined by the release date of a file being newer than the old one + the hash of the file being different.

 ---

+### CHANGE

+`mmm change [game_version]`

+This will attempt to change all the mods that are configured for the mod manager to the supplied minecraft version.

+If no version is given, the command will assume the most recent release version of Minecraft.

+It will perform the same check as the `mmm test` would before attempting a change so if either of the configured mods doesn't support the new game version, the change will not happen.

+The process of a `mmm change` is the equivalent of running `mmm test`, deleting all the current mod files from the configured mods directory, changing the `gameVersion` in the `modlist.json`, then running a `mmm install`.

+The exit codes of this command are identical to the [test](#test) command's.

+---